 Do I need to come for a personal job interview?

 Only if you are in Thailand.
-If you are applying for a job outside Thailand, often your potential employer asks you for a skype or phone interview or, in rare cases, pays for a flight so you can come for a personal job interview in Thailand.
+If you are applying for a job outside Thailand, often your potential employer asks you for a Skype or phone interview or, in rare cases, pays for a flight so you can come for a personal job interview in Thailand.

 How about the salary in Thailand?

-Even though you might not earn as much as in your home country, life in Thailand is a lot cheaper and there is a minimum salary for foreigners working on Thailand.
+Even though you might not earn as much as in your home country, life in Thailand is a lot cheaper and there is a minimum salary for foreigners working in Thailand.
 More on that and the issues about it you can find here.